-Award-winning journalist Lisa Hughes is a news anchor for WBZ-TV News weekdays at 6PM with co-anchor Jack Williams as well as at 11PM with co-anchor Jonathan Elias.
-Hughes joined the station in June 2000 after working as a correspondent for CBS Newspath, the CBS-TV Station Group’s satellite news service.
+Award-winning journalist Lisa Hughes anchors WBZ-TV News weekdays at 5PM, 6PM and 11PM with co-anchor David Wade.
+She joined the station in June 2000 after working as a correspondent for CBS Newspath, the CBS-TV Station Group’s satellite news service.
 She was based in Washington, DC.

 Lisa has covered just about every major news event in New England, and she has had the pleasure of interviewing many of the area’s newsmakers.

 Boston’s WBZ-TV is owned and operated by CBS Television Stations, a division of CBS Corporation.